learn-academy-2022-golf/tic-tac-toe-tic-tac-toe-matt-shannon/README.md

 ### 📚 User Stories

 - As a user, I can see a three by three grid game board on the page.
+Pseudocode:
+1. Added grid-template-columns and grid-template-rows, then defined the key value pairs
+2. Changed display to grid
+3. Justified position to center
+4. Removed unneeded question marks in the array

 - As a user, I can click on a square to mark it.
+Pseudocode:
+1. Create one variable as an object for, player #1 and player #2
+2. Player #1 = ❌ and Player #2 = ⭕️
+3. Added buttons for all squares to click
+4.
 - As a user, my partner can click on a square after me and see their mark.
 - As a user, I can't click on a square that has already been marked.
 - As a user, when either my partner or I win the game (three squares in a row: horizontally, vertically, or diagonally) I can see a notice telling me which player won.